When it comes to cannabis, knowledge is power. Start with absorbing everything you need to know about this plant.

 Cannabis can be enjoyed in a number of different forms.

-Expertly cured under strictly controlled environments, dried flower can be stored for up to two years without major losses in potency.
+Expertly cured under strictly controlled environments, dried cannabis can be stored for up to two years without major losses in potency.

-A concentrate, cannabis oils are extracted from dried flowers.
+A concentrate, cannabis oils are extracted from dried material.
 Oils should only be stored in cool and dry places.